-If you are planning on filming some high-quality movie scenes you are going to need the proper tools.
+If you are planning on filming some high-quality movie scenes or pro level photography you are going to need the proper tools.
 Finding the best steadicam or camera stabilizer can help you to create professionally filmed scenes that will be sure to impress.

 Inevitable shakes from hours of holding your arm in one position, natural twitches of the body and vibrations while walking will break down that wall of illusion and could leave the end product looking unprofessional.